Objective

 The competition consists of two phases:

-• a training phase, in which example benchmarks are given to the tool developers (starting from end Nov.
+- a training phase, in which example benchmarks are given to the tool developers (starting from beginning of Nov.
 2024)

 Researchers from both academia and industry are invited to submit their tools.
 In order to easily include in the competition both open source and commercial tools, participants have to submit only the executable, and no submission of the source code is required.